karlexceed/ancient_bones/README.txt

 Based on the vanilla minetest game's dungeon_loot mod, with the bones textures from the bones mod.
+The pool of possible loot has more tools than the normal chests.

 License information can be found in license.txt